-It is easier to tell whether the bird’s nest is real or fake through taste, smell and texture when you cook it but it is too late as the money has already been paid and you will be stuck with the product regardless whether is it real or not.
+It’s easier to tell whether the bird’s nest is real or fake through the taste, smell and texture when you cook it.

-It is important for you to only buy the bird’s nests from reliable and credible sources to prevent falling prey to inferior or fake goods.
+Therefore, it’s important that you only buy those from reliable and credible sources to prevent falling prey to inferior or fake goods.

-Consuming counterfeit bird’s nest can be bad for human health as seen in this fake food article
+Consuming counterfeit bird’s nests can be bad for human health as seen in this article on fake food.

-It is recommended for you to purchase dried raw nest and prepare the serving yourself to have better control over the nutritional content.
+It is recommended for you to purchase dried raw nests and prepare the serving yourself to have better control over the nutritional content.

 Bird’s nest usually has a shelf life of two years.

-Bottled bird’s nest should be consumed within a few days once it is opened and kept in the refrigerator.
+Bottled forms should be consumed within a few days once it is opened and kept in the refrigerator.
 Unopened bottles usually last up to 2.5 years.